San Marcos Growers LogoSan Marcos Growers

 We first grew this plant from 1993 until 1997 but discontinued it became apparent how susceptible is was to snail damage.
 With drier conditions and less toxic snail control products now widely available, and after seeing it doing great in Southern California gardens, we decided to grow this plant again and thank John Bleck for keeping this plant going in his garden and giving us the seed to start it up again.
 Our thanks also to Marilee Kuhlmann of Urban Water Group for the pictures of this plant on our website from a garden she designed in Century City.

-This information about Arthropodium cirratum displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Arthropodium cirratum displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.